nickramsay19/py-attr-num/README.md

 # Numeric arithmetic in plain English | py-attr-num
 > Created by Nicholas Ramsay

-This is an abomination of a python class.
+This is an abomination of a python class, please don't actually use it.
 Here's what it does:

 ```py
 from AttrNum import AttrNum